Burkhard Dick: Biography

 Dick attended high school in his hometown of Brake and graduated in 1983.
 After studying medicine at University of Giessen, he began his specialization as an eye surgeon.
 As a board certified ophthalmologist, Dick in 1996 joined the eye hospital of the University of Mainz where he became a full professor in 2003.
 In 2006, Dick was appointed chair of the department of ophthalmology at the University of Bochum and director of the University Eye Clinic.
 He turned the clinic into one of the surgical centers with the highest number of cataract patients treated with the femtosecond laser, a new technology which has the potential to improve the precision of cataract surgery which is the most frequent surgical intervention in North America and Europe.
 Burkhard Dick has been president of the German Society of Cataract and Refractive Surgery (DGII) from 2016 to 2020; currently he acts as the society's treasurer.
-Dick is an elected council member and the Secretary (since 2023) of the European Society of Cataract and Refractive Surgeons (ESCRS) and chairman of the society's Research Committee; his term as President of the ESCRS will begin in January 2026.
+Dick is an elected council member and the Secretary (since 2023) of the European Society of Cataract and Refractive Surgeons (ESCRS) and chairman of the society's Research Committee; his term as President of the ESCRS began in January 2026.